INF1NUM/APKToolGUI/README.md

 A: It just a false positive, anti-virus always flag tools/softwares like this as virus.
 Don't always believe what your anti-virus are telling you.
 Try to compile the source by yourself and you will see

 ##### Q: Can you make an automatic APK injecting tool?
 A: No, that's not the scope of this tool, and I don't have time for that.
-However, you can try making it by yourself, or have a look on [SaveToGame](https://github.com/And42/SaveToGame) which can give you ideas how to do it.
+However, you can try making it by yourself, or have a look on [SaveToGame](https://github.com/And42/SaveToGame) project which can give you ideas how to do it.

 ##### Q: Can you implement an option to protect/pack/obfuscate APK?
 A: No, protection is beyond the scope of this tool